widgetii/livedumper/README.md

 ## Description

 The livedumper script accepts an m3u8 URL as a command-line parameter and downloads the HLS playlist at a configurable interval.
 Each playlist is stored on the filesystem using a Unix timestamp when the playlist was grabbed.
 The script also implements a retry mechanism to handle errors when downloading the playlist and logs errors to a file.

+## Asynchronous Implementation

+The livedumper script now uses `asyncio` for asynchronous programming.
+The `download_playlist` function is an asynchronous function using `aiohttp` for non-blocking HTTP requests.
+The `main` function is also an asynchronous function using `asyncio.sleep` for non-blocking sleep intervals.
+This allows the script to handle multiple tasks concurrently and improve performance.